 4. Vampire Squid

 When fell provoked Its eye glow and the tips of each arm grow a Bioluminescent blue to confuse its enemies.
-If that does not work, in a strange reaction this squid literally turn inside out revealing rows of jagged teeth.
+If that does not work, in a strange reaction, this squid literally turns inside out, revealing rows of jagged teeth.

-The creepy aspect about the Mexican under water is it literally stays your for its enter life.
+The disturbing aspect about the Mexican underwater is it literally stays your for its enter life.
 It even mates with others while remaining in its childlike from.
 It can also regenerate entire limbs.

-This deep sea creature has teeth that’s are bigger than they can fit in its mouth, protruding upwards towards its eyes.
-Its long Dorsal spine is attached to a photophone which is light producing organ that creates Bioluminescence.
+This deep-sea creature has teeth that’s are more significant than they can fit in its mouth, protruding upwards towards its eyes.
+Its long Dorsal spine is attached to a photophone, which is a light-producing organ that creates Bioluminescence.
 It is used for attracting or distracting its prey.

-Food is extremely scarce in the deep sea environment, so the fish that live here have developed extremely deadly jaws to ensure that prey they capture in their jaws has no way to escape.
+Food is extremely scarce in the deep-sea environment, so the fish that live here have developed extremely deadly jaws to ensure that the prey they capture in their jaws has no way to escape.

 1. Angler fish

-The male is born very small, completely weak and endlessly hungry with a keen sense of smell.
-A small he follows his entire life, the smell of female pheromone.
-It is the female which is huge and powerful.
-The male bite the female and fuses his entire body to the female except for the testicles which the female uses to impregnate herself.
-The female also can fuses multiple male in one time.
+The male is born very small, completely weak, and endlessly hungry with a keen sense of smell.
+A small he follows his entire life, the scent of female pheromone.
+It is feminine, which is vast and powerful.
+The male bites the female and fuses his whole body to the female except for the testicles which the female uses to impregnate herself.
+The female also can combine multiple males at one time.